profsmith89/ctps/_sources/chap14.md

             return "Yes"

     # Make sure the last string ended with a double quote, which
-    # means the length of work_list should odd.
+    # means the length of work_list should be odd.
     if items & 1 != 1:
         return "Yes"